You cannot copy content of this website, your IP is being recorded

 • Practice good posture when doing activities like walking, sitting, standing or sleeping

-• Stretch daily and often when sitting for long periods of time, especially
+• Stretch daily and often when sitting for long periods, especially

 • Refrain from wearing high-heeled shoes